Major Requirements

 2. Socio-Political Context of Crime (3 c.u.): Students in Socio-Political Context courses learn to think critically about crime and criminal justice topics from a social science, legal, and/or humanities perspective.

 Students may fulfill this requirement outside of the department if the undergraduate chair determines that a substantial component of the course is devoted to crime, criminal justice, or social science content important understanding crime or criminal justice institutions.
+Courses with the ACRS tag satisify this requirement.

 Recommended Courses: